 In a previous post, I summarized the character encodings used by Windows console mode programs.
 This is a short post about a not-very-good mitigation technique for some of the resulting problems.
 In a future post, I'll go over some better solutions.
-Sometimes on an internet forum, someone will complain about a third-party Windows console program…… Continue reading Win32 I/O character encoding part 2: chcp 65001
+[Edit 2020-05: Unfortunately, I've had to walk back the advice in this post a … Continue reading Win32 I/O character encoding part 2: chcp 65001